Matugani: Lost Island Theme Park

 On July 19, 2018, the roller coaster was sold to Lost Island Water Park located in Waterloo, Iowa.
 It was planned to be included within a theme park expansion of the complex that was planned to open in 2022 and was initially set to be placed on the park's lake shore before soil stability concerns resulted in it trading places with the Yuta Falls flume ride.
 Located in the Yuta Earth Tribe realm, the coaster was renamed Matugani, with a green track repaint and snake themed trains.
 Matugani did not open with the rest of the park in June 2022, as the new brake motor parts were delayed by supply chain issues.

-Within the attraction's backstory, Matugani is a giant snake that prowled the jungle of the Yuta Realm and was considered a menace until it rescued the Yuta people when their civilization became trapped in their mines in a landslide by guiding them back to the surface through one of their burrows.
-This act lead the Yuta to begin living in balance with nature and Matugani was celebrated as a protector.
+Within the attraction's backstory, Matugani is a giant emerald serpent that prowled the jungle of the Yuta Realm and was considered a menace until it rescued the Yuta people when their civilization became trapped in their mines in a landslide by guiding them back to the surface through one of their burrows.
+This act lead the Yuta to begin living in balance with nature and Matugani was celebrated as a wise protector.
+The coaster's station is themed as the Yuta's former mining headquarters, now converted into a temple to honor Matugani.